 It’s never the number you think it is, is it?

 You pace it out, you check the sprinkler head and you don't know if it's to the middle or front of the damn green.
+Your GPS watch is WAY off when your buddy shoots with the Bushnell.

-Okay, it’s not quite like having someone carrying your bag, but having one of the best golf rangefinders is going to be the best investment you make and is the one piece of equipment in your bag you can depend on, on every shot.
+Having one of the best golf rangefinders is going to be the best investment you make and is the one piece of equipment in your bag you can depend on, on every shot.

 It’s become an almost essential part of any golfers bag and certainly part of mine.